taniarascia/taniarascia.com/content/posts/2015-09-24-getting-started-with-git/2015-09-24-getting-started-with-git.md

 ## Step 3: Create a Local Project

-If you're not at all familiar with the command prompt, please read the first chapter or two of the [command line crash course](http://learnpythonthehardway.org/book/appendixa.html).
+If you're not at all familiar with the command prompt, please read the first chapter or two of the [command line tutorial](https://www.taniarascia.com/how-to-use-the-command-line-for-apple-macos-and-linux/).

 Here are the most important commands, and all you need to know to get started.